2011 Interviews : Joseph Dillon Ford

 By Molly Anderson-Childers

-This month I'm thrilled to interview composer Joseph Dillon Ford, founder of The Delian Society.
+I'm thrilled to interview composer Joseph Dillon Ford, founder of The Delian Society.
 This organization for musicians the first of its kind allows composers on six continents the opportunity to collaborate and connect with others who share their interest in tonal music.
 Joseph is here today to give us the skinny on this amazing organization, including details on how to join.
 Welcome to Creativity Portal, Joseph!

 Q: What was your original impetus in creating The Delian Society?